 Then there is the problem that there is no corroborating evidence anywhere.
 This Lost Civilization of the Grand Canyon would have arrived, stowed all evidence of their existence in an inaccessible cavern in this inhospitable valley, and never did anything else.
 Nowhere do we find Egypto-Buddhist artifacts anywhere in North America.
-Nowhere is there archaeological evidence of anything but Indigenous, Native American societies in North America until Europeans arrived in the 1400s.
+With the exception of the Viking settlement of L'Anse aux Meadows in Newfoundland, nowhere is there archaeological evidence of anything but Indigenous, Native American societies in North America until Europeans arrived in the 1400s.

 Altogether, this leaves the Lost Civilizations of the Grand Canyon with two options: 1) a conspiracy so elaborate and far-reaching that it has successfully expunged the existence of entire people from the history books, or 2) a rather superficial hoax that wafts away on the slightest analysis.